-Bullet Storm is a demo of a side scrolling space shooter.
+Bullet Storm is a demo of a side-scrolling space shooter.
 It’s a good start to a space game, but the performance is terrible.
-As you can see from this screenshot, it is running at less than 1 FPS on an iPhone 5.
+As you can see from this screenshot, it is running at less than 1 frame per second (FPS) on an iPhone 5.
 This app would be better off as a slide show!

-In this chapter, you will debug Bullet Storm to find what the performance issues are, and then solve them.
-By the time you’re done, Bullet Storm will be running nice and smooth, and you’ll have learned a ton of tips and tricks along the way!
+In this chapter, you will debug Bullet Storm to discover its performance issues and then you will solve them.
+By the time you’re done, Bullet Storm will be running nice and smooth, and you’ll be well equipped to give your own games a performance boost!

 Getting started

 In the resources for this chapter, you will find a project called BulletStorm-Starter.
-Open the project, and build and run on your iOS device.
+Open the project and build and run on your iOS device.

-Note: Remember that it’s important to run on your iOS device when doing performance testing, as performance testing in the simulator will not be accurate.
+Note: Remember that it’s important to run on your iOS device when testing for performance, as the artificial conditions of the Simulator will give inaccurate results.

 You should see a very sluggish game appear (your colors and exact FPS may vary):